EchoEA: Echo Information between Entities and Relations for Entity Alignment: Introduction

 \section{Introduction}

-Knowledge graphs (KGs) consist of points (entities) and edges (relationships between entities, attributes of entities), which have been widely applied for knowledge-driven tasks such as question answering, recommendation system, and search engine.
+Knowledge graphs (KGs) consist of nodes (entities) and edges (relationships between entities, attributes of entities), which have been widely applied for knowledge-driven tasks such as question answering, recommendation system, and search engine.
 The key step in integrating multi-source KGs is to infer their intersection, that is, to align equivalent entities.
 Therefore, entity alignment (EA) task has attracted increasingly attention in recent years.
-The current popular EA framework is to use the knowledge graph embedding (KGE) model to embed the entity representation into a low-dimensional vector space, calculate the similarity matrix of the entities to be aligned, and obtain the predicted target entities based on the similarity matrix.